10 Things to Do in Annapolis

 Annapolis's maritime heritage combined with its cosmopolitan flair create a destination unlike any other.
 Explore the sites via water or land with boat and walking tours.
 Don't miss the Annapolis Oyster Roast & Sock Burning.
 A tradition each March 21 since 1978, guests come out of hibernation to burn their old winter socks and ceremoniously welcome spring with live music, oysters, libations and a whole lot of barefoot fun!

 Since 1845, the Academy has been educating the officers of the United States Navy, and the Academy campus is steeped in that history and culture.
 Highlights include the United States Naval Academy Museum and the beautiful domed chapel that holds the ornate crypt of John Paul Jones, father of the U.S. Navy.
+The Blue Angels—the U.S. Navy’s famous fighter jet demonstration team performs a fly-over and airshow at every graduation.

 Since opening its doors on Main Street in 1965, Chick & Ruth’s Delly has been a favorite for midshipmen, governors, locals and tourists alike—it’s an Annapolis institution.
 Come early to enjoy a hearty breakfast and take part in the daily Pledge of Allegiance, recited every morning –it’s a Chick & Ruth’s tradition (8:30 AM on weekdays, 9:30 AM on weekends).